ghosthapper/Flexpwr_data_DataEngineeringChallenge/README.md

 3. Create a new virtual environment if needed

 ## 🤖 AI Help
-Need assistance?
 Use ChatGPT or Claude AI for quick solutions.

 ## Support
 For issues and questions:
 1. Check the common issues section above
 2. Run the test suite to verify your setup
 3. Check task-specific documentation in each folder